lemtea8/15puzzle/README.md

 # 15 puzzle solver
-An optimal 15 puzzle solver using A* algorithm with Manhattan distance as heuristic.
+An 15 puzzle solver using A* algorithm with Manhattan distance as heuristic to find optimal solution.
 This implementation is unable to solve puzzles that need more than ~60 moves, as it requires too much memory.

 # Test inputs: